Trump to raise car and truck tariffs on EU imports

 According to the agreement, in addition to setting tariffs, the EU will increase investments across the Atlantic.

-The agreement has still not been finally ratified at the EU summit level.
+The agreement has still not been finally ratified at EU summit level.
 Negotiations are underway to align the Council of Ministers' position with that of the Parliament, and the next meeting is scheduled for 6 May.

 Trump also emphasizes in his post on Truth Social that cars and trucks produced in American factories are not subject to tariffs.

-Stellantis slides
+Stellantis slumps

 BMW, Mercedes-Benz, Volkswagen, Volvo Cars and Volvo Trucks, among others, have factories in the United States.